 "Wait…" James said slowly, the pieces coming together in his mind.
 "You mean Edgar's not a stray?
 He belongs to Mary?"

 Lily nodded, giggling again.
 She held a hand over her mouth in a polite attempt to try to suppress her laughter, but failed.
-James had never felt more like a complete twat in his entire life.
+James had never felt more like a complete plank in his entire life.

 "I'll be right back," she told James as she made her way towards the girls staircase.